ifood/ifood-frontend-test/README.md

 As this application will be a worldwide success, it must be prepared to be accessible, responsive, fault tolerant and resilient.
 We **strongly recommend** using React to build the application.
 Also, briefly elaborate on your solution architecture details, choice of patterns and frameworks.
-Fork this repository and submit your code..
+Fork this repository and submit your code.